Created: 24 Apr 2023

 Knowing the distinction between HL7 and FHIR might be crucial for your company in the following months and years.
 With that in mind, here's the relationship between FHIR and HL7: what they are, how they vary, and why it matters for your organization.

-FHIR's open web technologies and modular data modeling approach make it a more flexible and adaptable standard than HL7.
-FHIR will likely become an increasingly important standard for exchanging healthcare data as healthcare technology evolves.
+FHIR's use of open web technologies and flexible data models makes it a more versatile standard than HL7.
+It stands to reason that FHIR will become an increasingly important standard for healthcare data exchange.

 Interoperability is essential in healthcare because it allows different systems and devices to communicate, enabling healthcare providers to access all relevant patient information in one place.